Elizabeth A. Lynn

-Elizabeth A. Lynn (born 1946) is a US writer most known for fantasy and to a lesser extent science fiction.
-She is particularly known for being one of the first writers in science fiction or fantasy to introduce gay and lesbian characters; in honor of Lynn, the widely known California and New York-based chain of LGBT bookstores A Different Light took its name from her novel.
-She is a recipient of the World Fantasy Award—Novel.
+Elizabeth A. Lynn (born 1946) is an American writer most known for fantasy and to a lesser extent science fiction.
+She is particularly known for being one of the first writers in science fiction or fantasy to introduce gay and lesbian characters; in honor of Lynn, the widely known California and New York–based chain of LGBT bookstores A Different Light took its name from her novel.
+Her novel Watchtower won the World Fantasy Award in 1980.